Stamford, Lincolnshire: Road

 Lying on the main north–south Ermine Street (now the Great North Road and the A1) from London to York and Edinburgh, Stamford hosted several Parliaments in the Middle Ages.
 The George Hotel, Bull and Swan, Crown and London Inn were well-known coaching inns.
+Under a 1776 act, the Great North Road at Stamford was widened from the town bridge to Scotgate, which involved the removal of the old town hall and old bridge gate.
 The town coped with heavy north–south traffic through its narrow streets until 1960, when a bypass was built to the west of the town.
 The old route is now the B1081, which has the only other road bridge over the Welland; this is a local bottleneck.

 Until 1996, there were plans to upgrade the bypass to motorway standard, but these have been shelved.
 The Carpenter's Lodge roundabout south of the town has been replaced by a grade-separated junction.
 The old A16, now the A1175 (Uffington Road) to Market Deeping, meets the northern end of the A43 (Kettering Road) in the south of the town.